aaronbloomfield/pdr/tutorials/01-intro-unix/vb-image-details.md

 **Upgrading from a previous version**

 For those who had a previous version of this image, these are the presumed steps to upgrade.
+It should be the case that the new image can do everything that the old images can do (and more).
 As the fall images are created from scratch, these steps have not been tested.
 Depending on which previous version of the image you have, some of these steps may have already been done.

 - Increase the disk size, if necessary -- it should be about 16-20 Gb, whereas some previous versions were 8 Gb.
 See above for how to do this.
 - Run `sudo apt-get update` and then `sudo apt-get dist-upgrade`
 - Install some new packages: `sudo apt-get install php5-mcrypt php5-intl phpunit graphviz`
-    - What about lldb-3.5 versus lldb-3.4?
+    - That being said, re-running the apt-get installation commands listed above can't hurt, just to be sure that all the packages have been installed
+- Enable the two PHP modules needed for the CakePHP framework: `sudo php5enmod intl` and `sudo php5enmod mcrypt`
 - Uninstall the default Django version: `sudo apt-get remove python-django`
-- Install the new Django version: `pip install Django==1.8.4`
+- Install the new Django version: `sudo pip install Django==1.8.4`
 - Upgrade the Ruby on Rails version.
 This is most easily done by reinstalling it from scratch, following the directions above all over again.
 In particular, you should remove the `~/.gemrc` file and the `~/.rbenv` and `~/.gem` directories.
 Also, the changes made previously to `~/.bashrc` may need to be removed, as they are re-done by following the above directions.
+- Install composer, following the directions in the last bullet point in the "Lamp configuration" section.

 **Changes for the future**